semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 More information in the [temporal-data scripts documentation](../temporal-data/scripts/).

-To finetune the models, one of several bash script can be chosen:
+To finetune the models, one of several bash scripts can be chosen:
 * Finetune the main models
     * ``run_quickstart_temporal_finetuning_uie_base.bash``
     * ``run_quickstart_temporal_finetuning_uie_large.bash``